zalando/riptide/README.md

 ### Futures

-Riptide will return a `CompletableFuture<Void>`.
+Riptide will return a `CompletableFuture<ClientHttpResponse>`.
 That means you can choose to chain transformations/callbacks or block on it.

 If you need proper return values take a look at [Riptide: Capture](riptide-capture).